-- 2. You must have completed at least 12 hours of coursework leading to an associate degree program (part-time students may be eligible) - 3.
+- You must have completed at least 12 hours of coursework leading to an associate degree program (part-time students may be eligible) - 3.
 You must generally have a grade point average of 3.5 - 4.
 You must enjoy full rights of citizen ship in your country

 Check out the Phi Theta Kappa website for more information at: www.ptk.org/members/benefits.htm.
+Advisor contact information is available online and through Student Services.